sewon0918/HCI_HLK/README.md

 # HLK - Happy Learnable Kiosk

+This project is for KAIST CS374(Introduction to Human-Computer Interaction) in Spring, 2021

 ## Overview
-This is Repository for HLK, Happy Learnable Kiosk.
-We propose a new kiosk design for middle-aged users
+Happy Learnable Kiosk(HLK) is a project proposing a new kiosk design for middle-aged users who are uncomfortable with using previous kiosk.

-## Frameworks
+## Libraries & Frameworks
+React
+firebase
+@material-ui/core/TextField
+@material-ui/lab/Autocomplete
+react-speech-kit

 ## Contributers
 [Kangsan Kim](https://github.com/KangsanKim07)